srackham/drake/README.md

 **prereqs**:
 An array of prerequisite task names i.e. the names of tasks to be run prior to executing the task action function.
-Prerequisites can be Normal task names, File task names, file paths or globs (wildcards).
+Prerequisites can be normal task names, file task names, file paths or globs (wildcards).

 **action**:
 An optional function that is run if the task is selected for